ticianomorvan/portfolio/README.md

-This is my portfolio.

-It's more like a personal introduction because it's minimalist as much as it can but, I like it.

-You can clone it if you want, the main stack of the portfolio is `Next.js`, `CSS Modules`, and `react-icons`.
+# My personal portfolio

+Minimal as f*ck, but I like it that way.
+It uses Astro and I think it's cool.